 What it could do for you

-Only recently has computer science become a core aspect of the school curriculum.
+Only recently has computer science become a core aspect of the school curriculum in the UK and the US.
 This is great news for children and young people, but what about those who’ve already finished those stages in life?
 What about those who’ve missed the boat?
 To the vast majority of us who fall into this category, it’s our task to begin the journey of gaining a functional understanding of programming, while acquiring the confidence and commitment to put our ideas into code.

 The reality about being a programmer is that it’s not a job title, or an honorary title given for graduating with a technical degree.
-It’s primarily a mind-set, which uses the power of computing to solve new and interesting problems.
+It’s primarily a mindset in which the power of computing is used to solve new and complex problems.
 Programmers can be

-- student entrepreneurs designing the next social network
+- student entrepreneurs designing a new social network

 - accountants seeking more efficient ways to manage clients’ book-keeping